tuongpx/master-cicd/git/README.md

 ```bash
 git status
 ```
 This will show your file as untracked.
-Stage the file for commit
+Stage the file for commit.
 ```bash
 git add .
 ```
-Commit the stage file with comment
+Commit the stage file with comment.
 ```bash
 git commit -m "Your comment here"
 ```